booktree/booktree/README.md

 -   writers can **set a price** for the compiled output, readers **pay** to have it.

--   bounty system similar to [Bounty Source](https://www.bountysource.com): users can pay others to solve issues.
+-   bounty system similar to [Bountysource](https://www.bountysource.com):
+    users can pay others to solve issues.
 Regular monthly payments can also be made for users to solve an average number of issues on each period, at a lower cost per issue.